 ‘You encourage pupils to be individuals and ‘follow their dreams’.
 Ofsted 2018

 Burford School is a mixed comprehensive school committed to the highest standards in all aspects of the work and attainment of the students.
 We believe in equality of opportunity and do not select students according to ability.
 There are currently just over 1,400 students at Burford with 215 in the Sixth Form.
 Of these 100 are boarders from the United Kingdom and abroad.
-Each year we hold an Open Evening in September when prospective parents and students have the opportunity to look around the school and talk to staff and current students.
-We also welcome prospective parents and students to visit on any normal working day to see the school in action.
-Burford School can also be found in the Good Schools Guide.
+Each year we normally hold an Open Evening in September when prospective parents and students have the opportunity to look around the school and talk to staff and current students.
+This year, due to the need for social distancing, we are holding a Virtual Open Evening and parents have the opportunity to sign up for individual tours of the school during the following two weeks.
 Our Admissions Policies can be viewed on the Policies Page.
 If you have any queries, please contact our Admissions Officer, Mrs J Morse, by selecting Admissions from the drop down menu on the Contact Form, or calling her on 01993 825320.

 Burford School Catchment Area